A

 Polychoropene Chemical name for Neoprene.
 A rubber-like compound used for jacketing where wire and cable will be subject to rough usage, moisture, oil, greases, solvents and chemicals.
 May also be used as low voltage insulating material.

 Polyethylene (wire insulation) A family of insulating materials derived from polymerization of ethylene gas.
-They are bascially pure hydrocarbon resins, with excellent dielectric properties.
+They are basically pure hydrocarbon resins, with excellent dielectric properties.

 Polymer A material having molecules of high molecular weight formed by polymerization of lower molecular weight molecules.